Nazulka/WD-Buzzwords/TESTING.md

 - [x] **Log In Page**
-* The Materialize card and input fields are displayed correctly.
 * Verified, the Flash message always pops up when users successfully log in to the website.
 * Link below the card was clicked to test and is functioning as it should, redirecting users to the _Sign Up_ page.

 - [x] **Sign Up Page**
-* The Materialize card and input fields are displayed correctly.
-* The link below is fully functional, redirects users to the _Log In_ page.
 * Flash message pops up to confirm the successul registration.
+* The link below th ecard is fully functional, redirects users to the _Log In_ page.

 - [x] **Account Page**
-* The user's added words correctly displayed on the page.
+* The user's contributed words displayed on the page in an alphabetical order.
-*
+* _Edit_ button is functioning as desired, allowing users to update the terms they contributed previuosly.
+* _Delete_ button is working as intended and _Confirm deletion_ modal pops up if users click on it.
+Clicking on the _Delete_ button again on the pop up modal will result in removal of the term from the glossary.
+Alternatively, if users clicked on it by mistake or changed mind, they can click on the _Cancel_ button.

+- [x] **Add Term Page**
+* The image is rendered correctly.
+* The form was tested by entering a new term and description and is working as intended.
+* The flash message is correctly displayed after every successful contribution to the dictionary.

+- [x] **Log Out Page**
+* The _Log Out_ link on the navbar (sidenav on smaller screens) is working as expected and logs users out of their account when clicked.
+* Further tests verified that users then redirected to the _Log In_ page where a flash message pops up to confirm they've been logged out.

 ### Usability Testing